Lazar-T/earnings-announcements-scraper/README.md

 ### About

 Scrape US Earnings Calendar for the next five following working days on [biz.yahoo.com](http://biz.yahoo.com/research/earncal/today.html) and write scraped data to `output.csv` file.
-Scrape data such as: `Company`, `Symbol`, `Time`, `Date`.
+Scrape data such as: `Company`, `Symbol`, `Time` and `Date`.

 ### Screenshots